sharetribe/result/README.md

 ### Adapters

-Adapters let's you to convert other objects that describe a result of a operation to Result object.
+Adapters let you to convert other objects that describe a result of a operation to Result object.

-To call adapters, use `Result.from` method with the adapter name and a block.
+To call an adapter, use `Result.from` method with the adapter name and a block.

 Out-of-the-box, Result implements only one adapter, `:exception`